Rent Control Hurts Housing

 Rent control has reduced the quality and quantity of rental housing wherever it has been tried.
 An impact study based on extensive research on the effects of rent control across the country shows that rent control leads to a decrease in apartment supply and property tax revenue.
 Economists overwhelmingly agree that price controls on rent are inefficient and counterproductive, and lead to serious negative impacts for housing markets.

-We can’t trust local governments to implement a rent control ordinance efficiently and fairly.
-Property owners should be able to decide how much rent they need to maintain their property—not politicians.
+Property owners should be able to decide how much rent they need to maintain their property—not the government.

 We need policies to create more housing—not set us back.